 Porifera

 Although sponges lack opsins and, like placozoans, do not possess neurons, they are known to be receptive to light (Leys and Degnan 2001; Maldonado et al. 2003; Elliott and Leys 2004; Wong et al. 2022).
 In Amphimedon queenslandica two rhabdomeric phototransduction genes have been implicated in phototactic behaviour of the larvae (Wong et al. 2022).
 From our phylogenetic analysis, we found that a couple of rhabdomeric genes and most ciliary genes were missing from the genome.
 Overall, this species, together with the ctenophore (see below), is the one with fewest phototransduction genes recovered in the genome.
 In the PRC-like metacells that we recovered from the single cell analysis, the few ciliary genes found in the genome are all expressed, as are all the common genes, and most of the rhabdomeric genes.
-Due to the paucity of ciliary genes in comparison to the rhabdomeric genes, we may be inclined to suggest that a rhabdomeric-like profile is predominant.
+Due to the paucity of ciliary genes in comparison to the rhabdomeric genes, we are inclined to suggest that a rhabdomeric-like profile is predominant.
 However, like for cnidaria, it could be that sponges utilise some components of the classic phototransduction cascades alongside more lineage-specific components.

 Ctenophora